Associate Degree In Pastoral Care

 This Associate Degree in Pastoral Care is designed to provide students with a solid foundation in biblical studies, theology, pastoral skills, and counseling techniques essential for effective ministry.
 Students will explore the principles of pastoral care, ethical considerations in pastoral ministry, and practical approaches to providing spiritual guidance and support to individuals and communities.

-Through a combination of core courses and elective options, students will have the opportunity to deepen their understanding of specific areas of pastoral ministry that align with their interests and career goals.
+Through these courses, students will have the opportunity to deepen their understanding of specific areas of pastoral ministry that align with their interests and career goals.
 By the completion of this program, students will be equipped to serve as compassionate and knowledgeable pastoral caregivers, ready to fulfill their calling to minister to others in the spirit of love, grace, and truth as exemplified in the teachings of the Bible and the apostolic tradition.